Coal-Fired Power Plants Best Practices: Filtration and Lube

 3) Plugging High Pressure Ash Wash Nozzles

-During the course of the coal-fired plant’s operation, boilers will develop a significant amount of ash as they burn the fuel coal.
-This ash will often affix to the boiler walls and to the internal heat exchange piping.
+During the course of the coal-fired plant's operation, boilers will develop a significant amount of ash as they burn the fuel coal.
+This ash will often be affixed to the boiler walls and to the internal heat exchange piping.
 This makes it necessary to clean the boilers on a regular basis.
-In order to do this, plants often use a high pressure water lance.
+In order to do this, plants often use a high-pressure water lance.
 These water lances contain spray nozzles with extremely tight orifices.
-These orifices, over time, can become plugged by contaminant from the water.
-This goes back to making sure that the water doesn’t contain any particulate that would plug up the nozzles on these sprayers.
+These orifices, over time, can become plugged by contaminants from the water.
+This goes back to making sure that the water doesn't contain any particulate that would plug up the nozzles on these sprayers.

 4) Clean Boiler Fuel